 - Youth Programs

 - My Account

 *Genevieve Knight was born on this date in 1939.
-She is an African American mathematician and teacher.
+She is a Black mathematician and teacher.

 Her many awards include: 1968-1969 Ford Foundation Faculty Grant, University of Maryland, UMCP, 1974-1975 Junior Chamber of Commerce Outstanding Young Educator Award, Hampton Roads, Virginia 1976-1977 Mary F. and Christian R. Lindback Distinguished Teaching Award, Hampton Institute, Virginia, 1980 Virginia College Mathematics Teacher of the Year, 1980 Fort Valley Outstanding Mathematics Alumnus Award, 1983 United Way Of Virginia Peninsula Service Award, 1984 Fort Valley State College Mathematics-Physics Alumni Achievement Award, 1987 Fort Valley State College Distinguished Alumni Award, 1987 Outstanding Faculty Award for Mathematics and Mentoring to Minority Youth, White House Initiative 1990 Louise Kerr Hines Distinguished Faculty Award, Division of Arts & Sciences, Coppin State College, 1993 Mathematics Association of America Distinguished Teaching Award for College/University Faculty, MD/DC/VA Section, 1993 Maryland College Mathematics Teacher of The Year, 1996 Wilson H. Elkins Distinguished Professor and more.